ansegura7/WebScraping_Covid19/README.md

 1. Run the Web Scraper with Selenium to obtain the historical data.
 It only runs 1 time.
 2. Run the Web Scraper with BeautifulSoup to obtain daily data (every day every x hours).
 3. Export the historical daily data in a CSV file, to feed the dashboard in PowerBI.
+4. Use the Covid 19 dashboard (built in Power BI) to analyze data and find insights.

 ## Data
 The data obtained through web scraping are: